Secure remote backup with OpenVPN, rsync and encfs

 4. I should be able occasionally to read the encrypted backup data on the backup server or on another host

-This is something that encFS allows provided that the you share the corresponding .encfs6.xml
+This is something that encFS allows provided that the you share the corresponding .encfs6.xml file.

 How it works